harryjo97/RDLM/README.md

 # Riemannian Diffusion Langauge Model

-Official Code Repository for the paper [Continuous Diffusion Model for Language Modeling](https://arxiv.org/abs/2502.11564)
+Official code repository for the paper [Continuous Diffusion Model for Language Modeling](https://arxiv.org/abs/2502.11564) (NeurIPS 2025)

 We provide an implementation for Riemannian Diffusion Language Model (RDLM) on language modeling tasks.